AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, students will be able to:*
-- Describe the history and concepts of Android
+- Describe the history and concepts pertaining to Android development
 - Explain the strengths and weaknesses of the Android operating system
 - Identify the basic Views (User Interface Components) in an Android app
-- Create a two-screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.
+- Create a two-screen Android app with a login and welcome screen

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*